 The rune Eihwaz is one of the most powerful runes in the Elder Futhark.
 Its meaning is “yew tree”, and it is associated with strength, stability, and endurance.
 This rune is often used as a symbol of protection and defense.
 In battle, Eihwaz can be used to create an impenetrable shield around oneself or one’s allies.
 It can also be used to strike down one’s enemies with great force.
 Eihwaz is a very versatile rune, and its power should not be underestimated.

 Sowilo is a rune that represents the sun, which was considered a symbol of power and protection in Norse mythology.
 It is associated with success, strength, and protection.
 The sun was seen as a source of light and warmth, and its power was believed to provide protection against negative forces.

 Sowilo can be used to provide protection and defense against negative energies and forces.
-It can also help you to achieve success and gain strength in your life.
+It can also help you to achieve success and gain strength in your life while avoiding a feeling of emptiness after accomplishment.
 Sowilo can be used to bring positive energy and vitality into your life, and to help you overcome obstacles.

 In divination, Sowilo can indicate the potential for success and achievement.
 It can also suggest the need to focus on your inner strength and to protect yourself against potential threats.
 Sowilo can also indicate the need to bring more positive energy and light into your life.